artballesteros/cse15l-lab-reports/lab-report-1-week-2.md

 The command automatically allows me to edit the file before sending it.
 Once changes are saved, the command automatically continues.
 You can replace “nvim” with “code” to use vscode as a text editor.

 This isn't very useful for editing different files but at least now I can simply press the up arrow to return to this command any time I need to update WhereAmI.java.

+Total number of keystrokes would be equivalent to the number of uparrow key presses it would take to reach the previously written command on the terminal.
+This could be anything between 1 keystroke to 100 keystrokes or more.
+To allow for more consistency, I could paste the command into a file and just copy it into the terminal anytime I needed it.
+This would require 5 keystrokes (with mouse clicks):

+- Keystroke/click 1: open file
+- Keystroke/click 2: select string
+- Keystroke/click 3: copy string
+- Keystroke/click 4: paste string into terminal
+- Keystroke/click 5: press enter to start command

 ![Shortcut command](imgs/lab1/shortcutCommands.png)